Dilip Singh Gurjar

 Dilip Singh Gurjar is an Indian politician.
 He was elected to the Madhya Pradesh Legislative Assembly from Nagda-Khachrod constituency for four terms.
 He is a member of the Indian National Congress.

 Political career

 Gurjar has contested multiple elections and held office at various times:

+Contested and won the Presidential Election of Vikram Vishvavidyalaya.

+Served at various posts in Indian Youth Congress, including the President’s Post of MP Youth Congress.